George Floyd, a Central Park 911 Call, and All the Places Without Cameras: Being Our Brother’s Keeper

 What I am saying is that all of us have ways and means to be powerful and strong just as Jesus was.
 We have voices, actions, platforms, and a sound mind to be our brother’s keeper.

 Do not be deceived; we need to care for each other today more than ever.
-So even as I pray for the family of George Floyd and I use my voice to call for injustice, I pray for you and for us—that we would use whatever God has given us for the good of those around us who are victims of marginalization and victimization and prejudice on a daily basis.
+So even as I pray for the family of George Floyd and I use my voice to call for justice, I pray for you and for us—that we would use whatever God has given us for the good of those around us who are victims of marginalization and victimization and prejudice on a daily basis.

 It’s time to bring what’s silent out of the echo chamber.
 Let’s commit to be our brother’s keeper, in every situation, regardless of cost—with or without cameras.